hanzhi713/image-collage-maker/README.md

 pip3 install itchat-uos
 ```

-`--dir` specifies the directory to store these images
+Then, use `--dir` to specify the directory to store these images

 ```bash
 python3 extract_img.py --dir img